 - 1. Page ID (/page/12)

 - 2. Matching page route and matching site

 - 3. Matching Shortlink and matching site

 - 4. Oldest matching page route from other site

 - 5. Oldest matching shortlink from other site

 - 6. Page not found (404)

 Site Scoped Routes

-Keep in mind that routes are scoped to the site.
-That means you can use the same route more than once as long as each instance is on a different site.
+As of Rock v6.0 routes are now scoped to the site.
+That means you can use the same route more than once as long each instance is on a different site/

 Creating A New Site